mariellefoster/marf-books/README.md

 - Kai Ashante Wilson: A Taste of Honey
 - Cathrynne Valente: Space Opera
 - Rebecca Roanhorse: Trail of Locusts
+- Tade Thompson: The Murders Of Molly Southbourne

 ## Next
 - The People's Future of the United States